AliceO2Group/InfoLogger/doc/scriptingAPI.md

   * `log(message)`
     Sends a message with default severity and metadata.
   * `log(InfoLoggerMetadata metadata, string message)`
     Send a message with specific metadata (instead of the default, if one defined).
+Alias: `logM()`.
   * `setDefaultMetadata(InfoLoggerMetadata metadata)`
     Define some metadata to be used by default for all messages.
+Alias: `logS()`.
   * `unsetDefaultMetadata()`
     Reset the default metadata.